Group Executive Personal Injury

 Geniere is a mother of a five year old who is focussed on transformational change, both personally and professionally and enjoys leadership, coaching and mentoring her teams and clients to develop or hone their skillsets to adapt to an ever-changing market.

 The Resilience Institute

-Bradley Hook is the General Manager of the Resilience Institute.
+Bradley Hook is the Chief Executive Officer of the Resilience Institute.
 He has worked internationally in a range of roles spanning media, technology and human development.
 Brad’s writing has been featured in international business and travel magazines, including several cover stories, and he is the author of two books: Resilience Mastery and Surfing Life Waves.

 At the Resilience Institute, Brad is focused on helping individuals and organisations realise their potential through the development of practical, evidence-based resilience skills.
 When not delivering seminars, or serving clients around the world, Brad is based in Mount Maunganui, where he enjoys surfing, trail running and working on film projects.

 Head of People